 Edgeryders is now offering a service to get organizations started (or upgraded) with distributed collaboration.
-Get in touch with @mariaeuler or @matthias if you think you need this or write to firstname.lastname@example.org to schedule a call with us.
+Get in touch with @mariaeuler (email@example.com) or @nadia (firstname.lastname@example.org) if you think you want to use this offer.

 - 1.1.
 About this manual

 - 1.2.
 Editorial overview ← Best place to start!

 - 1.3.
 Reasons for and against distributed work